mlubinsky/mlubinsky.github.com/Windows/Task_Scheduler.md

 Using the Command Line (7z):
 You can also use the command line for verification, which is especially useful if you want to automate the process.

-Open Command Prompt:

-Press Windows + R, type cmd, and press Enter.
-Run the Test Command:

-Navigate to the folder containing the archive:

 cd C:\path\to\your\archive